adrockmkt/adrock-extrator-emails/README.md

 ## 🧾 Description (EN)

-**Ad Rock Email Extractor** is an Apify Actor (Python) that crawls one or more websites and extracts **public email addresses** found on the main pages and internal links.
+**Ad Rock Email Extractor** is a production-ready Apify Actor (Python) that crawls one or more websites and extracts **publicly available email addresses** from the homepage and internal pages.

 It is designed for **outreach, lead generation, NGO/association research, and contact database building**.